dannya115/aoc22/README.md

-# aoc22
-Advent of Code 2022 - solutions in Python and C#
+# Advent of Code 2022
+My solutions to the problems in Python (C# solutions to come).
+Day 7 and Day 11 are yet to be completed.